 NCAA rules also define when and under what conditions a recruited athlete can visit at the school's expense, but parents and their student-athletes can visit a school at any time at their own expense.
 On such a visit you can meet with school officials and coaches.
 The sooner the choices get narrowed down, the better the athlete's position when the official recruiting season starts.
 Student-athletes and their parents need a practical and developed strategy to secure college sports scholarships.
 This process is designed primarily for talented athletes who aren't receiving (or perhaps aren't expecting to receive) the attention of large college athletic recruiters.
 It is intended to provide assistance to students interested in furthering their education, participating in athletics and at the same time receiving financial assistance or college scholarships.

 This system is not for the highly acclaimed, "blue chip" student-athlete who is already receiving letters, phone calls and visits from recruiting colleges.
-This is more for those talented athletes who believe they are blue chippers but who may be going unnoticed by college recruiters.
-It's for the good athlete who wants to continue playing sports while attending college and receive a scholarship or financial aid to help pay for her continuing education.
+This is more for those talented athletes who believe they are blue-chippers but who may be going unnoticed by college recruiters.
+It's for a good athlete who wants to continue playing sports while attending college and receive a scholarship or financial aid to help pay for her continuing education.

 Athletes who don't reach that "national superstar" status many times get lost in the recruiting process unless they "market" themselves.
 Smaller, less competitive colleges frequently don't have the budget for high volume recruiting efforts.
 Unless they know that a talented student-athlete exists who is interested in attending their school or university, they can't recruit them - expending their efforts on students in their local geographic areas.
 If you are interested in going to another part of the country for college it is very important to let the colleges in that area know.
 Otherwise, they assume that they are more likely to find interested athletes from nearby areas.